Layxe/mAnki/readme.md

 # [m]ath Anki

-Is a tool developed to easly create Mathjax flashcards which can be used by Anki (or every program, supporting the Mathjax Syntax)
+Is a tool developed to easily create Mathjax syntax, which then can be used by Anki (or every other program supporting the Mathjax syntax)

 # How to use